 - Allergy involves an exaggerated response of the immune system, often to common substances such as foods or pollen.

-- The immune system is an intricate system that normally defends the body against foreign invaders, such as bacteria and viruses, while also surveying for conditions such as cancer and autoimmunity.
+- The immune system is a complex system that normally defends the body against foreign invaders, such as bacteria and viruses, while also surveying for conditions such as cancer and autoimmunity.

-- Allergens are substances that are foreign to the body and can cause an allergic reaction.
+- Allergens are substances that are foreign to the body and that cause an allergic reaction.

 - IgE is the allergic antibody.

-- While environment plays a role in allergy development, there is a greater risk of developing allergic conditions if a person has a family history of allergy, especially in parents or siblings.
+- While the environment plays a role in the development of allergy, there is a greater risk of developing allergic conditions if a person has a family history of allergy, especially in parents or siblings.